82d70b32w/kissy/README.md

 ![Kissy terminal](https://i.postimg.cc/1RNFRP5F/kissy.jpg "kissy terminal")

 ## About
 Kissy is the [suckless terminal](https://st.suckless.org/) fork.
 It was created primarily because of the problem of finding for myself an emulator with quality font rendering and at the same time the ability to display images.
-I'm not fluent in C and switched to Wayland, so the project has been kind of abandoned.
+I'm not fluent in C and switched to Wayland, so **the project has been kind of abandoned**.
 If you decide to install what you find here, be aware of the lack of updates and spaghetti inside.

 BTW One clipboard for terminal and browser breaks the [freedesktop standard](http://standards.freedesktop.org/clipboards-spec/clipboards-latest.txt).
 Turned out to be a bad idea in the long run.

 ## Features
 - **Different name**, don't have to overwrite st
 - **Font matches your system font**
 - **Emoji support**, requires harfbuzz